vinaybist/AI-ML-Adverserial-Attacks/README.md

 It is a technique of input modification in such a way so that original input retains the semantics but fools the AI/ML model prediction

 ## Image Perturbation
-In this notebook we will create a Image classifier and later try to perturb (modify) an input image by adding some noise without changing much of its appearnce and fool the classifier to perform incorrect prediction.
-The technique will be used is FGSM.
+In this notebook we will create a classifier and later try to perturb (modify) an input by adding some noise without changing much of its appearnce and ultimately fool the classifier to perform incorrect prediction.
+The technique used is FGSM.
 For more detail on FGSM here is the link to the paper https://arxiv.org/abs/1412.6572

 Model is deployed as tensorflow js